apache/lucene-solr/solr/docker/Docker-FAQ.md

 docker run -it apache/solr date
 ```

-here "solr" is the name of the image, and "date" is the command.
+here "apache/solr" is the name of the image, and "date" is the command.
 This does not invoke any solr functionality.